Eli Cohen: Emigration from Egypt

+Career

-Following state-sponsored anti-Semitic attacks on its Jewish communities, many of them fled or were expelled, and Cohen was forced to leave the country in December 1956.
-He emigrated to Israel with the assistance of the Jewish Agency.
-The Israel Defense Forces recruited him in 1957 and placed him in military intelligence, where he became a counter-intelligence analyst.
+The Israel Defense Forces recruited him in 1957 and placed him in military intelligence, where he became a counter-intelligence analyst and a translator.
 His work bored him and he attempted to join the Mossad, but he was offended when the Mossad rejected him, and he resigned from military counter-intelligence.
 For the next two years, he worked as a filing clerk in a Tel Aviv insurance office.

-In 1959, he married Nadia Majald, born circa 1935, an Iraqi-Jewish immigrant and the sister of author Sami Michael.
-They had three children—Sophie, Irit, and Shai—and the family settled in Bat Yam.

-Start with Mossad
+Enlistment with Mossad

-The Mossad recruited Cohen after Director-General Meir Amit, looking for a special agent to infiltrate the Syrian government, came across his name while looking through the agency's files of rejected candidates, after none of the current candidates seemed suitable for the job.
+The Mossad recruited Cohen after Director-General Meir Amit, looking for an intelligence officer to infiltrate the Syrian government, came across his name while looking through the agency's files of rejected candidates, after none of the current candidates seemed suitable for the job.
 For two weeks Cohen was put under surveillance and was judged suitable for recruitment and training.
 Cohen was then informed that Mossad had decided to recruit him and underwent an intensive six-month course at the Mossad training school.
 His graduate report stated that he had all the qualities needed to become a katsa, or field agent.

+Espionage in Syria

-He was then given a false identity as a Syrian businessman who was returning to the country after living in Argentina.
+Cohen was then given a false identity as a Syrian businessman who was returning to the country after living in Argentina.
 To establish his cover, Cohen moved to Buenos Aires in 1961.
 In Buenos Aires he moved among the Arab community, letting it be known he had large amounts of money to put at the disposal of the Syrian Ba'ath Party.
 At this time the Ba'ath Party was illegal in Syria but the party seized power in 1963.